Introduction to Python OS Module

 How does Python OS Module work?

-- The OS module of Python consists of python code, which is a collection of functions and classes specifically used for interaction with the Operating System.
+- The OS module of Python consists of Python code, which is a collection of functions and classes specifically used for interaction with the Operating System.

-- There are two basic methods to rub these functions, and both work in as per our requirements.
+- There are two basic methods to rub these functions, and both work as per our requirements.

 List of Python OS Module Function